The-International-Screeps-Bot/The-International-Open-Source/README.md

 ## Contribution

-I'm a huge fan of teamwork, and many useful features of this bot have been added by contributors.
+We're a huge fan of teamwork, and many useful features of this bot have been added by contributors.

 If you want to join us in development for this bot, please join our [discord server](https://discord.gg/5QubDsB786) and share what you're working on, or hoping to add.
 We're happy to review issues, merge pull requests, and add collaborators!